alexgregory1/work_experience_notebooks/README.md

 ## Setting up a Virtual Environment

 Install miniforge which is an open source version of the conda package manager.
+The official install instructions can be found here https://github.com/conda-forge/miniforge#install.
 On Mac, you can install it using the following command.

 ```
 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"